fatalbert3390/amstech.co/index.md

 ### What I Do

-I provide IT consulting and support services in Livingston county and throughout southeastern Michigan.
+I provide IT consulting and support services throughout southeastern Michigan and beyond.

 I cater to both personal/home office and small business clients.
 My aim is to give you a cost-effective solution that is free of gimmicks and shortcuts.
 I will work with you to give you an affordable solution and will always be upfront and honest.